 Forex trading is a prominent investment destination as it fits all traders with different experience levels.
 However, trading in the forex market is still controversial to many due to the promising yet risky nature of the market.
-Some people actually think forex trading is a shortcut for being rich, but this is not how it really works.
+Some people actually think the forex market is a shortcut to being rich, but this is not how it really works.

 What is the Forex Market?

 The foreign exchange market, or forex market, is the most traded financial market in the world.
 The forex market is a global marketplace where financial institutions, banks, and investors can speculate on currencies.
 It is considered to be the largest and most liquid financial market worldwide, with an average daily trading volume of $6.6 trillion.
 The forex is a decentralized market as all trading is done online, known as over-the-counter (OTC) trading.